All Episodes

 We go to our own school.

-Do you have a school house?
+Do you have a schoolhouse?

-Yeah, we have a school house.
+Yeah, we have a schoolhouse.

-For the horses.
+Yeah, for the horses.

-I thought you meant the cheerleaders or something.
+Don't you meet the cheerleaders or something?

-No, dude, we don't have cheerleaders because that would be like they're like they barely wear clothes and stuff.
+No, we don't have cheerleaders because that would be like they're like they barely wear clothes and stuff.

 It looks like they're in their underwear.